 There are 2 major benefits for doing so.
 You will not have to undergo a medical exam.
 Even if you’re health has deteriorated significantly, you will not have to worry about maintaining coverage.

 The second advantage is that the cost of the policy will be based solely on your age.

 Your major consideration should be to choose the length of your term carefully.

 Permanent Life Insurance with Celiac Disease

 Permanent life insurance policies consist of Whole Life and Universal Life.
-Both policies last for life.
-At least they will so long as you continue paying your premiums on time.
+These policies last your entire lifespan.

 Guaranteed Issue Life Insurance with Celiac Disease